Carved turn: History

 Kneissl, struggling in bankruptcy released a radical 19–mm sidecut ski for a radius of 14 m.
 In tests, Elan found that its skis substantially boosted skier capability.
 Engineers experimented and were funded at Atomic, Blizzard and others.
 With cuts of 20 mm, short skis were a necessity to avoid unnecessarily heavy tips and tails.
 Increasing widths held snow contact constant as lengths and turn radius plummeted.
-The necessary tip and tail mass as well as carved edge contact made 180cm skis as stable as straight skis 20% longer.
+The necessary tip and tail mass as well as carved edge contact made 180 cm skis as stable as straight skis 20% longer.
 Design challenges such as engineering increased stiffness to keep wide tips from bending over bumps and in deeps continued to be met as Wright's law took over ski design.

 Some (Atomic, Fischer and Head) leaped at the new designs while others resisted (Rossignol/Dynastar, K2) or took other directions (Salomon with their incredibly successful cap or “monocoque” design).
 The expense of competing against the dual innovations of the new carving skis and radical manufacturing innovation such as the cap, and investment in new presses to handle the width of carving skis saw several companies go to the wall, including Blizzard, while innovators such as the Slovenian Elan company thrived combining new manufacturing with “parabolic” ski design.
-In 1994 K2 launched its K2 Fours: a 22 meter radius 195cm downhill ski.
+In 1994 K2 launched its K2 Fours: a 22 meter radius 195 cm downhill ski.
 In 1996 Bode Miller took multiple wins.
-The market shifted dramatically, with "old" skis piling up, unsalable even in clearance racks.
+The market shifted dramatically, with "old" skis piling up, unsalable even in clearance racks.1996 was also the year when Skis Lacroix presented the first Parabolic ski in France, called "Morpho".
+Designed by J.B. and H.M., it was based on an asymmetric construction, featuring one left ski and one right ski.
+The inside and outside lines of the ski were different, being "asymmetric" to compensate for the shorter distance the inside ski had to cover compared to the longer one for the outside ski.
+These skis exhibited amazing carving speed in giant slalom when used properly.
+A couple of years later, Atomic copied the concept and created their own ski called "Differential".
+Although these skis would still win races today, they were not used to their full potential as nobody used them as they should be.